jorgeprodriguezg/FishingHighSeas/README.md

 It includes for datasets:
 * Raw trajectory data
 * Fishing effort estimation in the high seas
-* Geographical high seas fishing provinces (shapefile)
+* Geographical high seas fishing provinces
 * Global fishing network between high seas fishing provinces and supporting harbors
 ## Code
 In this folder you can find: